How do I obtain an EIN for my startup?

 Applying for an EIN by fax on your own

 You can apply for an EIN on your own by faxing the IRS your application, or Form SS-4.
 If you have questions about how to fill out Form SS-4, you can find more information on the IRS website.
 The IRS will then fax you back the new EIN back after it's been assigned.
-If you're curious about your application status with the IRS, see our article How do I check on the status of my EIN application?.
+If you're curious about your application status with the IRS, see our article How can I check on the status of my EIN application?.

 Applying for an EIN by fax through Clerky